antipole2/PointUtility/README.md

 # PointUtility

-This JavaScript script adds functionality for adding positions
+This script adds functionality for adding marks to OpenCPN

 ## _Copy position_ context menu

-The _Copy position_ context menu copies a position to your clipboard formatted ready for pasting into rlogs or reports.
+The _Copy position_ context menu copies a position to your clipboard formatted ready for pasting into logs or reports.

 ## _Copy mark_ context menu